Have you ever thought about the interviewer as you meet them?

-The best interviews are 2-way conversations, and it's also one of the best ways to set you apart from the crowd.
+The best interviews are 2-way conversations.
+Converting the interview into a conversation is also one of the best ways to set you apart from the crowd.

 Asking appropriate follow-up questions after answering one is a terrific way to engage the interviewer in a way that most candidates don't.

 For example, if you are asked the following:

 Can you give me a time you were able to complete a project successfully as part of a team?